 COPPA is about data privacy and security, not physical safety or the appropriateness of the content.
 (While privacy is a subset of safety, it doesn’t cover it all.)
 COPPA is not going to keep your child safe on a site that isn’t meant for young users.
 So don’t allow your child to lie about their age to get onto a site that’s not meant for them.
 When we think about it, there are likely certain TV shows, movies and video games that you don’t allow your young child to access.
 Apply the same considerations to website and apps.
 They’re just entertainment or information on a different type of screen.
 And regardless of the screen, if the product isn’t meant for children, there’s likely a good reason why that’s the case.

 Monitor your child’s media usage.
-Set rules about what content is and isn’t appropriate.
+Set rules about what content is and isn’t appropriate for your child.
 Yes, there’s a lot to cover these days, but young children will appreciate the guidance and the boundaries, and you’ll be laying the foundation for good media habits as they get older.
 Also, take a look at the sites your children are on and the apps that they use.
 Be sure they’re intended for users your child’s age and that you’re comfortable with the content.
 And finally, have a conversation with your child about what information they should and shouldn’t share online, and then take some comfort in knowing that COPPA is supporting that too.

 Are you ready?
 The deadline for compliance with the updated COPPA amendments has come and gone.
 Will your products stand up to inspection?
 If not, are you in the process of getting things compliant, or are you overwhelmed, struggling with where to begin?

 There’s no doubt that the new COPPA amendments have set the industry abuzz and have created challenges across the board.
 No matter where you are with your compliance efforts, you’ll want to examine existing processes and practices and create a pathway to get into alignment.
 This will not only help you with the current rule, but will also help to ensure that you’re not left scrambling in the future.